-After surveying a few people yesterday it seems that one of the popular gluten free items is pizza.
+After surveying a few people yesterday, it seems that one of the popular gluten-free items is pizza.
 I have only tried creating a gluten free pizza crust recipe once before, but it did not turn out well.
 Well, today my husband, who eats gluten, says I have successfully made a great gluten free pizza crust.
 Yeah!!!
 He’s my taster.
-If he like something gluten free then I know I’ve done good.
+If he likes something gluten free then I know I’ve done well.

-Montina provides wonderful flavor to a gluten free pizza crust.
+Teff flour provides a nutty flavor to this gluten free pizza crust.
 Paired with the right sauce, you'll have yourself an awesome pizza!

 - 1 cup white rice flour

 - 1/2 cup brown rice flour